Great Hiking Trails and Nature Walks in Uganda.

 One can go on various nature walks and hikes in Murchison Falls National Park and choose from multiple areas.

-There is Rabongo Forest, a birders paradise, and an area where you can spot chimpanzees and other primates as you walk along with your guide.
+Rabongo Forest is a birder’s paradise, where you can spot chimpanzees and other primates as you walk with your guide.

-Budongo Forest is one of the best areas to hike when it comes to Murchison Falls National Park, and you can see a variety of wildlife, monkeys, and birds.
+is one of the best areas to hike in Murchison Falls National Park, and you can see various wildlife, monkeys, and birds.
 You can also go on guided walks in the Chobe area of the park.

 The most famous Hike is to the top of the falls, and you can also hike in Ziwa Rhino Sanctuary.